FAll 2021 Registration

 Maintenance of Matriculation

-Students who have completed the 30 credits for the degree, but need an additional semester to complete the thesis, should register for “Maintenance of Matriculation” (CRN# 57444).
+Students who have completed the 30 credits for the degree, but need an additional semester to complete the thesis, should register for “Maintenance of Matriculation” (#51314).

 If you find that a course offered by another department is closed or has restrictions, you can get in touch with the instructor for permission to enroll.
-Once you’ve got the instructor’s permission, you should arrange for a “registration override” by emailing the Assistant Program Officer of the department offering the course.
+Once you’ve got the instructor’s permission, you'll arrange for it to be posted to CUNYfirst by emailing the Assistant Program Officer of the department offering the course.
+Please include your EMPL ID in your correspondence.
 Here’s a link to the doctoral programs.

 Registering for English and Comparative Literature Courses